-Studies also suggest that components of aloe, such as acemannan, aloeride, and di(2-ethylhexyl)phthalate (DEHP) have immunomodulating and anticancer effects (5) (7) (8).
-Emodin, an extract of Aloe vera, inhibited cell proliferation and induced apoptosis in human liver cancer cell lines through p53- and p21-dependent pathways (4).
+Studies also suggest that constituents of aloe, such as acemannan, aloeride, and di(2-ethylhexyl)phthalate (DEHP) have immunomodulating and anticancer effects (5) (7) (8).
+Emodin from Aloe vera inhibited cell proliferation and induced apoptosis in human liver cancer cell lines through p53- and p21-dependent pathways (4).

 Concurrent administration of aloe with chemotherapy may prevent oral mucositis in patients receiving chemotherapy (23) and benefit those with metastatic cancers (20).
 Data on external use of aloe products to alleviate radiation-induced skin damage are inconsistent (1) (2) (3).
 More research is needed.